Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I# Hi-Welcome-from-PT-
 Let's learn more about me, yeah?
 I'm happy to introduce myself!

-TLDR Ver: 26 male, minors DNI, borderline personality disorder, C+H allowed, willing to rp, stoner, feel free to chat, Happily taken by Foxune.
+TLDR Ver: 26 male, minors DNI, borderline personality disorder, C+H allowed, willing to rp, stoner, feel free to chat, I rarely Online date if at all, not worth the hassle.
+I rarely ERP if at all.
 You can do MVs of my OCs freely but ask before matching or copying as some are no. Trying to take credit for my OCs will result in a perma block.